12

 Right now?
 In this moment?
 Yes.

+But beyond that...
 I didn't know how to answer something i hadn't fully admitted to myself.

-My eyes flicked— almost involuntarily, to Mr. Malhotra.
-It was just for a second.
-And he was already looking at me.
+My eyes flicked, almost involuntarily, to Mr. Malhotra.
+It was just for a second, and he was already looking at me.

-And just when I felt the sting behind my eyes, the kind that comes before tears—
+Dadu watched me for a beat longer, and just when I felt the sting behind my eyes, the kind that comes before tears—

 His face lit up, mischief softening the seriousness of the moment.